open-source-labs/Reactime/README.md

 <h1>🤝 Contributing to Reactime</h1>

 We welcome contributions from developers of all skill levels!
-For detailed guidelines on how to contribute, please check out our
+For detailed guidelines on how to contribute:
-<a href='./CONTRIBUTING.md'>🙋 Contributing README</a>

 1. **Get Started**